myNBGcode/E-commerceEnterprise/README.md

 Enter all required details as before

-In the following 3DS emulator choose &quot;Authentication failed&quot; and press &quot;Submit&quot;
+In the following 3DS emulator choose &quot;Not Authenticated&quot; and press &quot;Submit&quot;

 The payment should be declined

-### **Scenario 3:** _Successful transaction with 3DS authentication attempted_
+### **Scenario 3:** _Successful transaction with 3DS authentication cancelled_

 Enter all required details as before

-In the following 3DS emulator choose &quot;Authentication Attempted&quot; and press &quot;Submit&quot;
+In the following 3DS emulator choose &quot;Authentication Cancelled&quot; and press &quot;Submit&quot;

-The payment should be completed successfully
+The payment should be declined

 ### **Scenario 4:** _Successful transaction with 3DS authentication unavailable_